 Examples of programs and amenities offered by Springpoint that target vocational wellness include on- and off-campus volunteering opportunities, and woodworking or creative workshops.

 Your health is multifaceted.
 It’s made of seven dimensions of wellness – physical, intellectual, emotional, social, environmental, spiritual, and vocational.
-These dimensions are covered in Springpoint Senior Living’s LivWell program, offered at all of our continuing care retirement communities.
+These dimensions are covered in Springpoint Senior Living’s LivWell program, offered at all of our Life Plan communities.
 Please contact us today for more information.